 ☑ Winter tyres and chains

 Your car deserves the necessary attention, too.
-In countries like Germany, France and Austria, it is mandatory to fit winter tyres.
+In countries like Germany, France and Austria, it is mandatory to fit winter tyres when driving in winter conditions.
 So be sure to arrange an appointment at the garage in good time.

 ☑ My credit card